Rep. Jamaal Bowman triggered a fire alarm in a House office building amid voting on a funding bill

 The funding package was ultimately approved 335-91 on Saturday afternoon, with most Republicans and almost all Democrats — including Bowman — supporting the bill.

 After the vote, Republicans, including House Speaker Kevin McCarthy, criticized Bowman over the fire alarm.
-Some lawmakers even floated the idea of drafting a motion to expel him from the House.
+Some lawmakers even floated the idea of drafting a motion to expel or censure him from the House.

 “This should not go without punishment,” McCarthy told reporters.
 “This is an embarrassment.”